mksyrmia/Documents/Debugging GDB Debugger.md

 8		printf("'a' is at address '%p'.\n'a' has value '%d'\n", pa, *pa);
 9
 10		return 0;

+# Put breakpoints on 'main' and 'printf()' lines and then run program
 (gdb) b main
 Breakpoint 1 at 0x1175: file test.c, line 4.
 (gdb) b 8